Translate

 Full Hard Covering Of An Attic Floor

 This job experience was imagined as content in Fine Homebuilding Magazine.
 Subject: the protection of insulation integrity and value, by complete air-barrier hard covering.
 The inspiration?
 Suggestion by writer Martin Holladay, that complete hard covering should apply to skylights.
 Great idea, I say, but it is simple logical extension then, all of an attic floor should be covered too.
-The example which follows is drawn from an associated Picasa Web Album.
-And, it turns out that another writer is not much wanted, for Fine Homebuilding.
+The example which follows is quite fully doocumented in a job photo album at Google My Drive: Woodstock Attic, Challenged Roof Joists.pdf .

 I have many similar jobs with substantial floor decking, upon strong supports, found by picking blog Label: Strong Attic Floors , here, or at the right.
-The unique importance of this job is use of attic floor supports to keep attic weight from loading very-long 2x4 roof joists.
+A unique feature of this job is use of attic floor supports to keep attic weight from loading very-long 2x4 roof joists.
 Second floor walls do not directly support the roof, here, and fairly often.
-Add label: Roof Strength for this post.
+Include label: Roof Strength for this post.
 Try that to find more-complete discussion.

-This photo is from a 1:120 scale drawing, structures in overlay upon a satellite photo, drawn in Adobe FrameMaker.
+This graphic shows structures in overlay upon a satellite photo, drawn in Adobe FrameMaker.

 None of this is for storage, though the space is now usable.